cedekpoole/react-portfolio/README.md

 ![Project Page](./src/images/projects-page.png)

-On the 'About' page, users are given a brief introduction and a list of technologies + skills that I possess.
+Information about me lies within the 'About' page.
+Here, users are welcomed to a brief personal introduction and info pertaining to technologies, skills and education.

 ![About Page](./src/images/about-page.png)